Tkprudent/coding-challenges/PracticeInterviews/GoldmanSachsOnsitePractice.md

 The second interview started with a chat on my resume, after which I was asked some scenario based questions from my resume.

 I was also asked some behavioural questions and then finally asked a coding problem.

+General Advice.

+Don't work yourself out and be afraid, stay calm and positive even when you missed the question.
+Try to communicate effectively to your interviewer about your  thoughts.
+Don't freak out even when the question seem hard just try your best to explain what you know and you would be fine.